jhpoelen/globis-b-interactions/text/on-species-interaction-data-models-and-formats.md

 As the examples above show, information structured in an aggregate pair-wise interaction model can be expressed in many different data formats, without losing too much of the information or structure.
 When attempting to combine many different species interaction datasets, care should be taken to adopt file formats that cater to the community that will work with the data.
 While it is tempting to choose settle on one specific file format, the reality is that many data formats should be used to cover all the possible use cases.
 This is the reason why many projects, including GloBI, offer various data formats: tsv/csv archives for scientists and data analysts, rdf/nquads for semantic web enthousiasts, darwin core archives for biodiversity aggregator infrastructures, neo4j data dumps for software engineers and JSON fragments for web developers.

 Similarly, different researchers express their datasets in various format.
 As can be seen in table XX, many single-table, multi-table, darwin core archives, rdf and json is used to capture species interaction data.
 The wide spread adaption of spreadsheet applications in the research community, makes tabular data formats an intuitive choice for researchers to capture species interaction data.
 A recent article by Poisot et al. (review article by Dalmas et al. 2018, https://doi.org/10.1111/brv.12433) also suggested that interactions should be captured in pair-wise interactions to allow for flexible data modeling.
 In addition, many (references) argue that existing ontologies and term dictionaries should be used to clearly define the constructs and terms used in species interaction datasets.

+### Best Practices

-So, without have to repeat the many details on proposed best practices for biodiversity data (see Alex Hardisty manifesto), and realizing that adoption of standards in a scattered community is a gradual process, the following best practices are proposed for the publication of species interaction datasets:
+Without have to repeat the many details on proposed best practices for biodiversity data (see Alex Hardisty manifesto, FAIR), and realizing that adoption of standards in a scattered community is a gradual process, the following best practices are proposed for the publication of species interaction datasets:

 0. first and foremost, try to re-use the data models, data formats and datasets of your colleagues.
 1. use the aggregate pair-wise interactions data model to organize your data